 Now should you text him?
 Sure why not?
 Since you’re not an obsessive compulsive texter and you don’t expect anything, just shoot one text say what you want to say though personally I would let him initiate and just get busy with life.

-Now, I’m going to have my 4th cycle of a 3-day teleclass on feminine energy and leaning back in June and how it actually works and why.
-You won’t want to miss this hot workshop that have the first-third cycle’s participants raving about because this one principle is the secret to a man’s heart.
+Now, to understand how to be in your feminine you can sign up for this group coaching on feminine energy and leaning back and how it actually works and why.
+You won’t want to miss this hot workshop that have the first four cycle’s participants raving about because this one principle is the secret to a man’s heart.
 Subscribe to this blog or my mailing list or add me on Facebook to be in the loop for the next cycles if you can’t attend this one.

 And you certainly won’t want to miss my new program Four Components Of Melting His Heart during which a participant got her formerly emotionally unavailable boyfriend to propose after only six months of dating (yup he’s so melted he pulled a George Clooney on her)!